The Mortuary Temple of Hatshepsut (1479-1458 BCE)

 The Story Beyond the Mesmerizing Hatshepsut Temple

-Short Description About Queen Hatshepsut Reign
+Short Description about Queen Hatshepsut Reign

-Her reign period was the most peaceful and prosperous in the history of Egypt.
-She is characterized by successful trade, economy, and her many public works projects which provided jobs for laborers from across the nation.
+Her reign was the most peaceful and prosperous in the history of Egypt.
+She is characterized by successful trade, economy, and many public works projects which provided jobs for laborers from across the nation.

 Hatshepsut Temple Location

 Queen Hatshepsut temple is located in Upper Egypt beneath the cliffs of “Deir El-Bahari“, a name that derives from the former monastery built during the Coptic era, about 17 miles northwest of Luxor on the west bank of the river in western Thebes, the great capital of Egypt during Egypt New Kingdom (1550- 1050 BC).
 It is sited next to the mortuary temple of Mentuhotep II and marks the entrance of the Valley of the Kings that you can visit during your luxury Egypt tours.

 Queen Hatshepsut gave the order to construct this magnificent temple in 1479 B.C.
 She built the temple to tell the story of her life, whose construction took about fifteen years to complete.
 The temple was designed by Hatshepsut’s organizer; Senenmut.
 He designed it carefully based on the Temple of Mentuhotep II but he made every single aspect even larger.
 The temple has three levels and the three of them reflect accurately featured colonnade.

 On the Ground Level, there was a garden with exotic trees from Hatshepsut’s expeditions to punt but unfortunately, it disappeared.
 Behind the courtyard, there were colonnades with square pillars.
 There are decorations that include Tuthmosis III standing in front of Amun, and some scenes depicting the marshes of Lower Egypt.
 You can go through archways that can lead you to the second level.